calumgrant/logical/docs/worklist.md

 - Use square brackets for special annotations, such as: `[in]`, `[out]`
 - Syntax highlighter

-Rules are run (again) in called predicates if if the predicate is marked

-- Idea: Monotonic negative recursion.

 - Optimization: Avoid redundant writes.

 - string/regex match